 gone but not forgotten

-― i made a scope for my laser musket out of some (forksclovetofu), Thursday, 19 November 2015 22:21 (four years ago) link
+― i made a scope for my laser musket out of some (forksclovetofu), Thursday, 19 November 2015 22:21 (five years ago) link

 I need some context here: who would be the nearest American analog to Gaz Coombes?
 (Natalie Merchant, maybe?)